tarjeir/pyrightmcp/README.md

 {
   "mcpServers": {
     "pyright": {
-      "command": "uv",
+      "command": "pipx",
       "args": [
         "run",
         "pyrightmcp",
         "serve",
         "--allowed-dir",
-        "/path/to/your/python/project"  // <-- Set this to your project root directory ]
+        "/usr/local/lib/python3.12/site-packages"
+      ]
     }
   }
 }
 ```

+> **Note:** This example configures MCP to use `pipx` to run the server, and sets `--allowed-dir` to your global site-packages directory.
+> You can also use any directory on your global `PYTHONPATH` as the allowed directory.

 You can then use the `pyright` tools from within your Claude chat session.